Does Data Augmentation Improve Generalization in NLP?: Experimental Design

-\paragraph{Interpretation.} Again, in terms of practical interpretation, these two types of counterexamples are meaningfully different.
-In particular, it is likely often the case that \textit{weak-only} counterexamples are easy to obtain, whereas \textit{strong-only} counterexamples are more cumbersome to construct.
-For example, considering again the case of NLI and the lexical overlap heuristic from \citet{mccoy2019right}, it is easy to artificially generate \textit{weak-only} counterexamples ($p/h$ pairs with high lexical overlap but which are not in an entailment relation) using a set of well-designed syntactic templates.
-However, generating good \textit{strong-only} counterexamples (entailed $p/h$ pairs without lexical overlap) is likely to require larger scale human effort \citep{multinli}.
-This difference would likely be exacerbated by realistic problems in which there are many weak features which we may want to remove and/or it is impossible to fully isolate the strong features from all weak features.
-For example, it may not be possible to decouple the ``meaning'' of a sentence from all lexical priors.
-We explore the case of multiple weak features in Section \ref{sec:multiple-distractors}.
+As with error categories, we distinguish between types of counterexamples: \textbf{\textit{weak-only} counterexamples} where the weak feature occurs without the strong feature and the label is $0$, and \textbf{\textit{strong-only} counterexamples} where the strong feature occurs without the weak feature and the label is $1$.
+These two types are meaningfully different in practical settings, as often \textit{weak-only} counterexamples are easy to obtain, whereas \textit{strong-only} counterexamples are difficult or impossible to obtain.
+For example, in the case of NLI and the lexical overlap heuristic from \citet{mccoy2019right}, it is easy to generate \textit{weak-only} counterexamples (sentence pairs with high lexical overlap but which are not in an entailment relation) using a set of well-designed syntactic templates.
+However, generating \textit{strong-only} examples (entailment pairs without lexical overlap) likely requires human effort \citep{multinli}.
+This difference is exacerbated in realistic problems where there are many weak features and/or it is impossible to fully isolate the strong features from all weak features (e.g., ultimately, it may not be possible to decouple the ``underlying semantics'' of a sentence from all lexical priors).
+We characterize most recent applied work on data augmentation \citep{elkahky-etal-2018-challenge,min2020augmentation,zhao-etal-2018-gender,zmigrod-etal-2019-counterfactual} as using \textit{weak-only} examples.